Efficient estimation of multipartite quantum coherence: Theory

 The expected values of stabilizer $\mathcal{S}$ on $\rho$ leads to $2^n$ equations, and can be represented in matrix form

-from which we can set the constraint $B\bm{p}=\bm{\beta}$.
-However, there does not always exist solutions of $\bm{p}$ for Eq.~\ref{eq:MultpartiteEstimation} in practice as there are inevitable imperfections in experiment (as shown with our experimental results).
-We address this issue by introducing the experimental standard deviation $\sigma_i$ of $\braket{S_i}$ and extending the constraint to an inequality form,
+from which we can construct the constraint $B\bm{p}=\bm{\beta}$.
+However, in practice, there does not always exist solutions of {$\wedge_{\boldsymbol{p} \in X} \boldsymbol{p}$} in Eq.~\ref{eq:MultpartiteEstimation} {with constraint Eq.~\ref{eq:constraintEq}} (as reflected by our experimental results). {The experimentally generated state always has a distance to target state due to the inevitable imperfections, which might lead to no solution of $\wedge_{\boldsymbol{p} \in X} \boldsymbol{p}$ with inputs of $\{\braket{S_i}\}$.
+On the other hand, experimentally obtained $\braket{S_i}$ is always associated with statistical errors.} We address these issues by introducing the experimental standard deviation $\sigma_i$ of $\braket{S_i}$ and relax the constraint Eq.~\ref{eq:constraintEq} to an inequality form of